 Andrews said he was “cooperating fully” with police and prosecutors “and working closely with my family and counsel as this moves forward.”

-It’s unclear whether the DUI case against Andrews would be heard in city or county court.
+It’s unclear whether the DUI case against Andrews would be heard in Arapahoe County court.

 If convicted, the charge would not impact his ability to serve in public office, according to city codes.
 In 2018, former Councilmember Nicole Johnston was convicted of driving while her ability was impaired and continued her term.